metaopt/torchopt/docs/source/distributed/distributed.rst

         param = torch.nn.Parameter(torch.randn(2, 2), requires_grad=True)

-        # The RPC call will detach the parameter from the Autograd graph on worker1
+        # The RPC call will detach the parameter from the autograd graph on worker1
         loss1 = rpc.rpc_sync('worker1', compute_loss, args=(param,))

-        # The RPC call will keep connection to the parameter in the Autograd graph on worker1
+        # The RPC call will keep connection to the parameter in the autograd graph on worker1
         loss2 = rpc.rpc_sync('worker1', compute_loss, args=(param.clone(),))

     Users can use :func:`torchopt.module_clone` function to clone the module and convert all its parameters to tensors.